dellagustin/gitcoin-enterprise/README.md

 1. Someone who wants to delegate a task funds this task
 2. Someone who solves this task receives the reward / funding aka. bounty

-For legal simplification Gitcoin Enterprise - for the time being - can not use a crypto currency / e.g. ERC20 token (which could easily be traded for "real" money) but just an enterprise-internal Gitcoin Enterprise Coin which is only meant to optimize **Peer To Peer Collaboration**.
+For legal simplification GitCoin Enterprise - for the time being - can not use a crypto currency / e.g. ERC20 token (which could easily be traded for "real" money) but just an enterprise-internal GitCoin Enterprise Coin which is only meant to optimize **Peer To Peer Collaboration**.

 A playground to explore the features can be found [here](https://gitcoin-enterprise.org).

 ## Background Info

-To support the emergence of fluid Inner Source & Peer To Peer collaboration styles GitCoin Enterprise offers only some of the features of gitcoin.co for the enterprise context.
+To support the emergence of fluid Inner Source- & Peer To Peer collaboration styles GitCoin Enterprise offers only some of the features of gitcoin.co for the enterprise context.

-GitCoin Enterprise focuses on optimizing **Inner Source & Peer To Peer collaboration** within restricted and disregulated systems (e.g. suffering from income tax and other penalties for creating value).
+GitCoin Enterprise focuses on optimizing **Inner Source & Peer To Peer collaboration** within restricted and disregulated systems suffering from income tax and other penalties for creating value.

 ## Status